FastVPN from Namecheap (2021) – Cheap VPN to unblock Netflix

 - You can’t watch other streaming services like Amazon Prime or BBC iPlayer.

 - Torrent downloads are allowed, but slow.

-We have all the answers you need about Namecheap VPN.
+We have all the answers you need about FastVPN from Namecheap.
 Here are some of the most common questions we hear about this provider.
 In case we haven’t covered your query, feel free to let us know in the comments below so we can get back to you.

 Personal opinions experts VPNOverview.com